ibrahimelnemr/front-end-certification-udacity/README.md

 ## Overview

-This repository consists of three projects completed for the sUdacity front-end web development certification.
+This repository consists of three projects completed for the Udacity front-end web development certification.

 ## Project 1: Blog